aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridtableitemstyle/_index.md

 ```

-For the description of this property, please see [getTopBorderStyle()](../../com.aspose.gridweb/gridtableitemstyle\#getTopBorderStyle--)
+Specifies the style of the cell's top border.

 **Parameters:**
 | Parameter | Type | Description |